Courseiva

 Why this answer

-Option C is correct because the first step is to address the issue directly with the stakeholder.
-Option A is wrong because updating the plan without addressing the behavior is reactive.
-Option B is wrong because involving the sponsor immediately may escalate unnecessarily.
+The first step is to address the issue directly with the stakeholder, clarifying their role and reinforcing the communication channels defined in the plan.
+Option A is wrong because updating the plan without addressing the behavior is reactive and may not resolve the underlying issue.
+Option B is wrong because involving the sponsor immediately may escalate unnecessarily; direct communication should be attempted first.

 MCQmedium